dKingston/laniidae/README.md

 INSTALLATION
 ------------

-You need the SCons build system.
-Due to laniidae being a cross-platform emulator, SCons is portable enough and simple to write it, hence why GNU autotools would be useless in this case.
+You need the SCons build system.  laniidae is a cross-platform application, so SCons is the viable option.
 You may download and install SCons at http://scons.org/download.php, or if you are on a Unix(-like) system, you may use your package manager to download SCons instead.